 “Geiht sie oder steiht sie?” (“Is the river frozen or not, navigable or not?”) is a key question in Bremen as the river is its lifeline which has also helped the town gain considerable significance.
 Since 1829 Bremen’s traders gather each year for the annual “ice bet” and their foundation celebration is traditionally held in the Congress Centrum Bremen.

 Bremen is characterised by all things maritime – local industry, science and also daily life.
 The Weser promenade Schlachte is, for example, one of the most popular promenades in the Hanseatic city, also offering numerous restaurants.

-Train connections every hour and fast 50 ICE and IG connections daily.
-From the main train station, go through the back exit across the large, free square – the Bürgerweide – and stand in front of our halls.
-This takes 5 minutes.
+From the main train station, go through the back exit across the large, free square – the Bürgerweide – and stand in front of the Congress Centre Bremen.
+This takes 3 minutes.

 Bremen: the city of short journeys

 The people of Bremen greatly appreciate their 200-hectare green oasis very close to the Congress Centrum Bremen.
 The Finnbahn, numerous playgrounds and sunbathing lawns are just some of the recreational opportunities offered by Bürgerpark.